yonggqiii/it5100a-notes/src/railway_pattern/validation.md

 ghci> parseUser "Foo" "abc" "x"
 Left "error: abc is not an email"
 ```
-Notice that although _both_ the email and salaries are invalid, the error message shown _only_ describes the invalid email address.
-This is misleading because, in fact, the salary is invalid as well, and the user does not know that!
+Notice that although _both_ the email and salaries are invalid, the error message shown _only_ highlights the invalid email address.
+This is misleading because, in fact, the salary is invalid as well, and the user of this function does not know that!

 The reason for this lies in the definition of the typeclass instance `Applicative (Either a)`.
 Notice that in the case of `Left f <*> Left x`, the result is `Left f`, ignoring the other error message `Left x`!
 In other words, `Either` is a fail-fast `Applicative`, and this is not what we want for our parsing function!

 As briefly stated earlier, although the `Applicative` laws describe how an `Applicative` behaves in the _most obvious way_, there is in fact, multiple _most obvious ways_ an instance can behave.
 In fact, we can define a data structure that does not exhibit fail-fastness, and yet, is still a valid `Applicative`&mdash;the result of which is an `Applicative` that allows us to collect all error messages!
 Let us give this a try.

-The first is to re-define an ADT called `Validation` that is practically the same (isomorphic) to `Either`, since that structure is still useful for our purposes.
+The first is to re-define `Either` as an ADT called `Validation` that is practically the same (isomorphic) to `Either`, since that structure is still useful for our purposes.
 The `Functor` instance of this ADT will remain the same.

 ```haskell
 data Validation err a = Success a